Anatoliy Golitsyn: Affiliation with Angleton and later years

 Based on Golitsyn's allegations of an expansive network of KGB moles in the CIA, Angleton embarked on an expansive molehunt in February 1964, which uncovered one mole, Igor Orlov, but also resulted in career-ending allegations for four other (innocent) CIA officers and many others.
 As a result of the destructive molehunt, Angleton was eventually dismissed in 1974 by William Colby.
 The FBI cut off contact with Golitsyn in 1965, the culmination of his gradual marginalization by the intelligence community.
 After 1965, excepting his contact with Angleton, Golitsyn mostly pivoted to writing books exploring his theories, and limited contact with the CIA.

 In later writings, Golitsyn claimed to have provided information about many famous Soviet agents including Donald Maclean, Guy Burgess, John Vassall, double agent Aleksander Kopatzky, and others.
 Donald Deneslya, a CIA employee assigned as an administrative assistant to Golitsyn, stated that Golitsyn's information also led to the exposure of Stig Wennerström, Günter Guillaume, and West German Bundeswehr moles.
 Although Golitsyn overstated and even fabricated some of his claimed exposures, he still provided a wealth of useful information.

 Golitsyn became a naturalized US citizen in 1976.
 From his defection until 1991, he was handled by the CIA's Counterintelligence Center, and after 1991 by the CIA's National Resettlement Operations Center.
 On September 21, 1987, Golitsyn was awarded a medal (according to Golitsyn, a Distinguished Intelligence Medal) by the CIA.
 He also claimed to be a recipient of a CBE.
-In a 1991, the Washington Post noted that he was beginning to draw "rapt attention from far right circles".
+In a 1991 article, the Washington Post noted that he was beginning to draw "rapt attention from far right circles".
 Interviewed in the same article, he claimed that Perestroika and the breakup of the Soviet Union was a ruse designed to lead to world government and a "holocaust" of capitalists.